Breaking gender norms is something Aurecon Group Chief Operating Officer Louise Adams is all too familiar with.

 Celebrating achievements is something the leader finds important for future growth.

 “I really feel we’re at an inflexion point in what good leadership needs to look like, not only to continue to lead us through the ongoing challenges of this pandemic, but into the future,” she shares.
 “We need to continue to celebrate leadership and showcase what it looks like.”

-Sitting on the inspiring judging panel, Adams will be tasked with deciding which three talented CEOs will be recognised for their exceptional contributions to the corporate world.
+Sitting on the inspiring judging panel, Adams will be tasked with deciding which two talented CEOs will be recognised for their exceptional contributions to the corporate world.